1 member

 One of the most common hidden fears inside code searches is not “what code exists?” but “does this still apply right now?”

 That is why currentness matters.
-A player close to signup wants to know:This page is written to answer those concerns through strong code framing, explicit signup timing, and visible alignment between the code, the referral field, and the current 50,000 UEC bonus for eligible new accounts.
+A player close to signup wants to know:This page is written to answer those concerns through strong code framing, explicit signup timing, and repeated alignment between the code, the referral field, and the current 50,000 UEC bonus for eligible new accounts.

 That is the practical meaning of current referral guidance.
 It is not empty “updated” language.
 It is visible alignment between code, timing, and user action.

-In referral-code search behavior, valid is not just a technical word.
+In referral-code search behavior, “valid” is not just a technical word.
 It is a trust word.

 When players search for:they are usually trying to reduce risk.
 They do not want a decorative code.
 They want a code they can use with confidence before the signup moment passes.